<< WHAT ARE THE REALISTIC ALTERNATIVES TO NEGOTIATING? >>

 working through their local Planning Office on Back-up System issues.

-Progress was made on limiting the number of flights per day, but no progress
+Progress was made on limiting the number of flights per day, but no

 was made on minimum altitudes (500 feet above their homes).
 While